 Until then, the tax pros we consulted identified seven scenarios in which filing separately might be the way to go: When you have significant deductions; when you don't need to do a Roth conversion; if you're getting a divorce; if your spouse's tax refund will be taken by the government; when you earned a lot in capital gains and dividends; if you have a lot of unearned income; or you feel you need to protect yourself legally from any potential tax problems your spouse may face.

-To read more about these scenarios, check out: Tax Time: Should a Married Couple Ever File Separately?
+To read more about these scenarios, check out: Should a Married Couple Ever File Separately?

 What's the Difference Between a 1099 and W-2?